-- 1. EXAMS -All Exams will be administered on BLACKBOARD.
-There will be three exams and the Final Exams. - 2.
-ASSIGNMENTS All Assignments must be submitted on BLACKBOARD. - 3.
-COURSE PROJECT Each student will complete a Course Project.
-ALL written work must be submitted on BLACKBOARD. - 4.
-Participation/Attendance Participation is assessed through exercises completed in class.
-Activities may consist of class assignments, group activities and individual analysis of information from various sources including the text.
+- 1. EXAMS All Exams will be administered on BLACKBOARD. - 2.
+ASSIGNMENTS All Assignments will be submitted via BLACKBOARD.

+- 3. WRITING EXERCISE End of course Writing Exercise will be submitted via BLACKBOARD. - 4.
+Participation/Attendance Participation is assessed through assignments or exercises completed online.
+Activities may consist of class assignments or individual analysis of information from various sources including the text.
 However, six unexcused absences will result in a 50% grade reduction in the Participation/Attendance Grade. - 5.
-Students should log in to BLACKBOARD a minimum of three times a week to view announcements, to view exam dates for availability and due dates for exam completion, check e-mail, etc. - 6.
 The Course Calendar is subject to change without prior notice.